 Day 15 - Balclutha to Pounawea

-Eventually I got up and had a look at where I will be going, the highlight of the day was to be nugget point, but on the map it looked like there were a few shops in the Catlins so I figured I'd do a fairly large food haul while I was in town.
+Eventually, I got up and had a look at where I will be going, the highlight of the day was to be nugget point, however, on the map, it looked like there were a few shops in the Catlins so I figured I'd do a fairly large food haul while I was in town.
 I have switched to bread instead of wraps recently, mainly to save money as value brand wraps are hard to come by.
-I've noticed though that since the change I seem to be able to eat more (it could just be my body deciding to have more calories as I've simply been eating until satisfied rather than aiming for a certain amount of cals).
-According to some (very) rough math, last night (and finishing supplies this morning) I had aproximately 5000 calories not including the sugar water I drank while cycling.
+I've noticed though that since the change I seem to be able to eat more (it could just be my body deciding to have more calories as I've simply been eating until satisfied rather than aiming for a certain amount of calories).
+According to some (very) rough math, last night (and finishing supplies this morning) I had approximately 5000 calories, not including the sugar water I drank while cycling.
 That's a lot of calories!
 In (mostly) one meal!

-Moving on towards nugget point, the road quality deteriated the closer I got, until I straight up had to get off and walk some parts.
+Moving on towards nugget point, the road quality deteriorated the closer I got until I straight up had to get off and walk some parts.
 Right at the end, the road improved again, but there was no cause to celebrate as there was a long winding climb to get past first.